chili-publish/grafx-documentation/docs/GraFx-Studio/concepts/stylekits/index.md

 Source "Wikipedia"

-You can add fonts through the backoffice in GraFx Publisher.
-They will then be visible in your.
+You can add fonts through the backoffice in GraFx Publisher, and then add them to your stylekit in GraFx Studio.